NicholasMoser/GNTool/docs/sequence.md

 ## Modify SEQ

 This opens an SEQ Editor that allows you to modify SEQ files.
-Much like [Gecko Codes](https://github.com/NicholasMoser/Naruto-GNT-Modding/blob/master/general/docs/guides/gecko_codetype_documentation.md), this editor allows you to branch from a certain offset in the SEQ file, run your new bytecode, and branch back.
+Much like [Gecko Codes](https://github.com/NicholasMoser/Naruto-GNT-Modding/blob/master/general/docs/guides/gecko_codetype_documentation.md), these modifications will branch from a certain offset in the SEQ file, run your new bytecode, and branch back.

 ![SEQ Editor](/docs/seqeditor.png?raw=true "SEQ Editor")